ericsysmin/ansible-role-selinux/README.md

 ## Requirements

 - `libselinux-python` package is required on the host executing the playbook/role.
-(RedHat Family)
-- `python-selinux` package is required on the host executing the playbook/role.
-(Debian Family)

 ## Role Variables